Pet Insurance Before Surgery

 Depending on the insurance company’s guidelines, the condition which was the reason for requiring the surgery could still be reinstated in the future and your pet could still be covered for it.
 Consult with your agent to get accurate information and advice.
 There will definitely be a “waiting period” or a specific period of time wherein your pet should not suffer the same illness or injury, and you will have to be able to provide proof of this.

-Note that orthopedic injuries, allergies, skin lumps, and cancers, are a few of the major diseases that, when considered pre-existing, will not be reinstated.
+Orthopedic injuries, allergies, skin lumps, and cancers, are a few of the major diseases that can be pre-existing conditions.
+If this is the case, it will not be reinstated.
 In fact, diseases such as cancers and kidney failure would mean they won’t be eligible for insurance altogether.